-Individuals from these states may enroll in the following MUIH programs:
+Individuals from these states may enroll in the following MUIH program:

 - Master of Science Yoga Therapy

+MUIH is not permitted to enroll individuals from these states in online courses.
 Individuals from these states may not enroll in other MUIH programs because such programs require the completion of at least one online course.
-MUIH is unable to enroll individuals from these states into other programs because they require the completion of at least one online course.
 MUIH is also unable to enroll individuals from these states into stand-alone online courses.

 There are various reasons for these restrictions, governed by federal regulations, the higher education agency and regulations of these states, and/or by the state’s participation in the National Council for State Authorization Reciprocity Agreements (NC-SARA).
 MUIH continues to keep lines of communication open with state policy makers and with NC-SARA to determine MUIH’s eligibility to accept students from these and other states into our programs.